Why are the National Academies of Sciences, Engineering, and Medicine studying GE crops?

 How will the results of this study be used?

 The committee will produce a consensus report with findings and recommendations that will be available to the public upon its release (expected completion date is Early 2016) after undergoing a rigorous external peer-review process.
 The final report will be directed at policy makers, the public, and the scientific community and will be delivered to the study sponsors and to various parts of the U.S. government, including the U.S. Congress and the executive branch.
 Other derivative products will be designed to communicate the report’s findings to a lay audience.

 Who is sponsoring this study?

 The study is sponsored by the New Venture Fund, the Gordon and Betty Moore Foundation, the Burroughs Wellcome Fund, the U.S. Department of Agriculture, and the National Academy of Sciences.

-Has the National Research Council released other reports on GE crops?
+Have the National Academies of Sciences, Engineering, and Medicine released other reports on GE crops?

 Yes.
-The National Research Council has published previous reports on the topic of GE crops.
+The Academies have published previous reports on the topic of GE crops.